Obama Calls On Congress To Have 'Courage' On Health Care

 We live in a time of great cynicism about our institutions.
 That's one of the few things that Democrats and Republicans can agree on.
 It's a cynicism that's most corrosive when it comes to our system of self-government, that clouds our history of jagged, sometimes tentative but ultimately forward progress, that impedes our children's ability to see in the noisy and often too trivial pursuits of politics the possibility of our democracy doing big things.

 Of course, disdain for elected officials is not new, as many of you in the room can tell others.
-60 years ago President Kennedy quoted a columnist in "Profiles in Courage" who had written, "People don't give a damn what the average senator or congressman says.
+Sixty years ago, President Kennedy quoted a columnist in "Profiles in Courage" who had written, "People don't give a damn what the average senator or congressman says.
 The reason they don't care is that they know what you hear in Congress is 99 percent tripe, ignorance, and demagoguery and not to be relied upon."

 Which is perhaps a little harsh.
-99 percent seems high.
-85?
+Ninety-nine percent seems high.
+Eighty-five?

 But President Kennedy also wrote that "the complication of public business and the competition for the public's attention have obscured innumerable acts of political courage, large and small, performed almost daily."